GrindCrusher/wise-software-docs-storage/enterprise/08-inventory/01-adjustments.md

-# Individual
+## Individual

-There are 4 types of adjustments that can be done on the currently selected item:
+Adjust the count, location or cost of the currently selected item.

-- Add
+### Add
+Add a quantity of the currently selected item to stock.

-  The add screen is broken up into 3 sections:
+The Add Adjustment screen is broken up into 3 sections:
-   - Quantity

-      This is where you define the amount of items to add.

-   - Location and Cost

-       Select which inventory site you would like to apply this to.
-Current quantity and new quantity will change depending on what is currently the site and what the quantity has been set to.

-   - Any current costs
-   -
+- **Quantity** - The count of items to be added.
+- **Adjustment Details** - Define the Inventory Location to add to and Cost of each item being added.
+Current quantity and new quantity display and will update as other details are selected.
-     This is a list of vendors that you buy the product from and can be defined [here](https://docs.wisesoftwareinc.com/enterprise/inventory/settings/sites).
+- **Current Vendor Costs** - This is a list of vendors and their costs as defined in [Inventory Vendors](https://docs.wisesoftwareinc.com/enterprise/inventory/vendors) for quick reference.

  ![](https://wiselibrary.blob.core.windows.net/docs/Windows/IndividualAdjustment_add.png)

-- Loss
+### Loss

-When working with a loss, any previous purchases that still have a quantity above zero will be displayed.
-The maximum amount that can be set is defined to the right of the quantity field.
+Deduct a quantity of the currently selected item to stock.

+The Loss Adjustment screen displays the quantities of the inventory item currently on hand at each location.
+- **Quantity** - Define the count that has been lost for this item at the displayed location.
+Note the maximum amount that can be set is defined by the on hand amount at that location.

  ![](https://wiselibrary.blob.core.windows.net/docs/Windows/IndividualAdjustment_loss.png)

-- Cost
+### Cost

   When working with a cost adjustment, any previous purchases will be displayed.
 The cost can be edited for 1 more of the purchases.

  ![](https://wiselibrary.blob.core.windows.net/docs/Windows/IndividualAdjustment_Cost.png)

-- Move
+### Move

  Edit the amount you want to move.
 Select the "From Location", keep in mind the maximum will only show what the "From Location" has on hand.
 Then select the "To Location" where the new quantity will end up.
  ![](https://wiselibrary.blob.core.windows.net/docs/Windows/IndividualAdjustment_Move.png)

-# Bulk
+## Bulk

-Bulk only only has 2 types;
+Add to the count or move multiple in stock inventory items.

-- Add
+### Add

   When doing an add you can choose which location the item is going to.
 Locations are defined in [sites](https://docs.wisesoftwareinc.com/enterprise/inventory/settings/sites)